 This course provides a work-based learning experience with a college-approved employer in an area related to the student's program of study.
 Emphasis is placed on integrating classroom learning with related work experience.
-Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily per- form work-related competencies.
+Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
+The Vice President of Corporate and Economic Development will assign appropriate personnel to monitor student progress and attendance.